gvwilson/thirdbit/src/fiction/bear/index.md

 forgotten in her hand.

 She nearly collided with a couple of soldiers carrying a stretcher at the bottom of the stairs.
-Sergeant Dambu lay on it, her eyes open but her face so drawn that Noxy gasped.
+Sergeant Inambu lay on it, her eyes open but her face so drawn that Noxy gasped.

 "'Scuse us, m'lady," the soldier in front said without breaking